nargyanti/nargyanti/README.md

 ## About Me

-I'm Nabilah Argyanti, passionate about learning and exploring various aspects of web development.
+I'm passionate about learning and exploring various aspects of web development.
 My main focus is on backend work, but I also enjoy diving into frontend development, mobile apps, and even exploring data analysis.

 ## Tech Stack